| The discussion on the strategic

 cadres and experience for this objective than isolated

 operations launched from the beginning in the countryside.
+Armed struggle can develop out

 of self-defense in strikes as well as self-defense in peasant